 Water seeps into house, DPW short on workers

 BATON ROUGE - Weather conditions in the last couple of days have some homeowners worried.

 Sharon Bell contacted 2 On Your Side after her home started taking on water Thursday.
-She says it's the third time it's happened since she moved into the house of O'Neal Lane after Hurricane Katrina.
+She says it's the third time it's happened since she moved into the house off O'Neal Lane after Hurricane Katrina.
 She bought it, fixed it up, and then was hit by the August 2016 flood.

 Water came into her home again in December 2018 and again on Thursday.

 "I put a lot of hard work into this house," she said.